-Newsrooms under Charlie’s leadership have earned multiple statewide broadcast association and professional organization awards and are known industry-wide for excellence in broadcast and digital journalism, including 4 regional Edward R. Murrow Awards.
+Newsrooms under Charlie’s leadership have earned multiple statewide broadcast association and professional organization awards and are known industry-wide for excellence in broadcast and digital journalism, including multiple regional Edward R. Murrow Awards.

 Charlie has helped grow newscast and content offerings during his career.
 He’s led projects that increased the number of original news hours per week on the air and higher story counts online and social media.
 Every endeavor has yielded increased ratings, digital views, and overall value.